 National Book Award Finalist

 Emily St. John Mandel is the author of the critically acclaimed novel Station Eleven, a finalist for the 2014 National Book Award, as well as The Glass Hotel, a nominee for the 2020 Scotiabank Giller Prize, Canda's most prestigious literary honor.
-Mandel is also the author of a trio of other novels – Last Night in Montreal, The Singer's Gun, and The Lola Quartet – all of which were Indie Next picks.
+In April 2022, Mandel releases her latest time-bending page-turner, Sea of Tranquility.

 Station Eleven is a prescient and cautionary tale set in an eerie post-apocalyptic North America, twenty years after a catastrophic pandemic.
 Terrifying yet tender, the novel tells a story about the relationships that sustain us, the enduring power of storytelling, and the beauty of the world as we know it.
 In The Glass Hotel, Mandel dovetails two seemingly disparate events: the collapse of a massive Ponzi scheme in New York at the height of the 2008 economic collapse and the mysterious disappearance of a woman from a container ship.
 The haunting story takes the reader through the tunnels of carelessness, corruption, and moral compromise found at the center of the lives of the ultra-wealthy.

 Combining the page-turning urgency of the thriller genre with the probing insight of literary fiction, Mandel's novels appeal to a wide and passionate readership.
 Her virtuosic ability to weave characters, plots, and settings make her stories feel like ripples in a pond, ever widening from a disrupted center.
 The result: a body of work that is intimate yet universal, and completely unforgettable for readers.

 At these events, Emily St. John Mandel will be led in conversation by award-winning broadcast journalist Marianne Combs.